danshannon/javastravav3api/README.md

 Strava API v3 implementation written in Java v8

 Javastrava is a functionally complete implementation of the [Strava API (v3)](http://strava.github.io/api/).
-It includes all the changes made to the API up to May 13, 2016.
+It includes all the changes made to the API up to 10 Apr 2017.

 It consists of 2 layers which implement the API: